kretes/xPlore/README.md

 RADIUS_SIZE_KM = 5 # Radius of the circle around the center point (in kilometers)
 ```

+Furthermore you need to export your google location history using Google Takeout and put the zip file in `{DATA_DIR}/takeouts` dir.

 ## Limitations

 This is a side project I wrote for fun, and it might have some bugs.